 Above: An Egyptian MiG 15 fighter aircraft.
 The capabilities of some of the EAF's Soviet supplied aircraft came as a shock to Anglo-French forces and emphasised the growing capabilities of the USSR and its allies.
 Right: The Egyptians sank many vessels in the canal but it was back in operation within a few months of the resolution of the conflict.

-A few years after Suez, the Soviets found another proxy willing to help them test the resolve of the West.
-The Cuban Bomber Crisis again seemed to be impelling the world to the brink.
+A few years after The Suez Crisis, the Soviets found another proxy willing to help them test the resolve of the West.
+The Cuban Bomber Crisis again seemed to be impelling the world to the brink of nuclear war.
 Left: Fidel Castro denouncing America in a speech.
-Above: Castro and Khrushchev.
-Below left: A Soviet Tu 95 bomber intercepted by an American F 102 interceptor south of Key West.
-Below right: President Joseph P. Kennedy.
+Above: A Soviet Tu 95 bomber intercepted by an American F 102 interceptor south of Key West.

-Above left: The launch of Sputnik, the Soviets' first Satellite sparked terror in an already nervous American population. above right: A Russian cargo ship intercepted by an American destroyer near the Cayman Islands
+Above left: The launch of Sputnik, the Soviets' first Satellite sparked terror in an already nervous American population. above right: A Russian cargo ship intercepted by an American aircraft near the Cayman Islands

-Top Row, left to right: Earl Warren, 37th president of the United States, in office, 20th January 1957 - 20th January, 1961 (Republican); Joseph P Kennedy, 38th president of the United States, in office, 20th January 1961 - 20th January, 1965 (Democrat); Barry Goldwater, 39th president of the United States, in office, 20th January 1965 - 20th January, 1973 (Republican); George McGovern 40th president of the United States, in office, 20th January 1973 - 20th January, 1977 (Democrat).
-Lower row, left to right: Harold Wilson, Prime Minister of Britain, 31st march 1967 - 5th April 1976 (Liberal); Leonid Brezhnev, leader of the Soviet Union, 14th January 1964 - 5th December 1975; Chiang Kai-shek, President of China, 10th October 1928 - 5th April 1975, In his last years, Chiang Kai-shek’s outlook mellowed noticeably.
-A man who had previously never missed an opportunity to preen in the gaudy uniform of Generalissimo of China now mostly wore a ‘Chung Shan’ Suit; Dair Asanov, leader of the Adolat resistance movement and first President of Turkestan.
+Top Row, left to right: Earl Warren, 37th president of the United States, in office, 20th January 1957 - 20th January, 1961 (Republican Party); Barry Goldwater, 39th president of the United States, in office, 20th January 1965 - 20th January, 1973 (Republican Party); George McGovern 40th president of the United States, in office, 20th January 1973 - 20th January, 1977 (Democrat Party); Harold Wilson, Prime Minister of Britain, 31st march 1967 - 5th April 1976 (Liberal Party); Far left: Leonid Brezhnev, leader of the Soviet Union, 14th January 1964 - 5th December 1975.
+Left: Chiang Kai-shek, President of The Republic of China, 10th October 1928 - 5th April 1975, In his later years, Chiang Kai-shek’s outlook mellowed noticeably.
+A man who had previously never missed an opportunity to preen in the gaudy uniform of Generalissimo of China now mostly wore a ‘Chung Shan’ Suit.
+His style of leadership changed too, paving the way for the reforms his son was to bring in later.

 Left: A Poster for the 1964 Nanking Olympics.
 The games signalled a new confidence and a growing prosperity in the Chinese state.
 Above left: American Astronaut John Glenn was the first man in space.
 Above right: The Dutch author Anne Frank won the 1964 Pulitzer Prize for Literature.
 She based her first novels on her experiences of life in Nazi-occupied Holland.

-The sixties and early seventies were a time of change, realignment and upheaval worldwide.
-Top left and right.
-In South Africa and the United States the issues of civil rights and racial equality came to the fore.
-Left: A demonstration in Holland against the American military presence in Europe.
-Above: American motorcycle gangs seemed to present a serious danger to society.
+The sixties and early seventies were a time of change and upheaval worldwide.
+Above: In South Africa and the United States the issues of civil rights and racial equality came to the fore.
+Right: A demonstration in Holland against the American military presence in Europe.
+American motorcycle gangs seemed to present a serious danger to society.
 As one commentator put it: 'These weren’t just depraved, criminal savages, they were depraved, criminal savages on motorcycles!
 These filthy sub-human beasts could go anywhere in America over Earl Warren’s new Interstate Highway system!
 Unwashed pagans who fetishized their desires, gloried in their lack of personal hygiene and were liable to commit merciless slayings and other acts of random butchery at the slightest provocation!
 They were coming to your town!
 They were coming for your wives and daughters!
 They were coming for you!'

 The Crisis Cascade of 1973 I. Tensions over a tiny island on the Soviet - Chinese border threatened to cause war in north-east Asia.
-Top: A show of strength.
-M48 tanks of the Army of the Republic of China parade in Mingkunmen Square in Nanking.
 Above: T55 tanks of the Red Army on manoeuvres near the Chinese border.

 The Crisis Cascade of 1973 II.
 The situation in Japan spiralled into chaos.
-Above: The Diet in Tokyo became a battle ground when extremist positions of both left and right, whipped public sentiment into a frenzy.
-Right: Yukio Mishima an ultra nationalist and one of the instigators of Japan's descent into civil war.
-Below left: Demonstrations whose participants numbered in the hundreds of thousands were commonplace.
+Above : The Diet in Tokyo became a battle ground when extremists of both left and right, whipped public sentiment into a frenzy.
+Left: Yukio Mishima was an ultra nationalist and one of the primary instigators of Japan's descent into civil war.
+Below: Former Crown Prince Akihito, a marine biologist, was forced to play a part in the drama.
+Right: Demonstrations with participants numbering in the hundreds of thousands were commonplace.
 Below right: They frequently turned violent.

 The Crisis Cascade of 1973 III.
-Right: There was a marked increase in the number and frequency of Bucharest Pact forces seeking to provoke a confrontation with Western forces.
-Here A Soviet destroyer sails dangerously close to a British aircraft carrier in the Mediterranean.
-Below: An RAF Hawker Hotspur intercepts a Russian Tu 95 bomber over the North Sea.
+There was a marked increase in the number and frequency of Bucharest Pact forces seeking to provoke a confrontation with Western forces.
+Above: An RAF Hawker Hotspur intercepts a Russian Tu 95 bomber over the North Sea.

 The Crisis Cascade of 1973 IV.
 The Middle East erupted into war as Western aligned Israel, fought Soviet aligned Syria and Egypt.
-Top left: An IAF Skyhawk Jet takes off for a patrol over the Jordan Valley.
-Top right: Israeli Centurion tanks on the Golan Heights.
+Top left: Soviet supplied SAM 6 missile batteries made the task of the Israeli Air Force difficult.
+Top right: An Israeli Centurion tank on the Golan Heights.
 Above left: A Syrian T62 fires its main armament near the village of Nafah.
-Right: Soviet supplied SAM 6 missile batteries made the task of the Israeli Air Force difficult.
+Above right: A Libyan Su 17 on loan to the Syrian Air Force.
+Despite egging the Syrians and Egyptians on, Colonel Gadaffi of Libya gave them little in the way of material assistance.

 The Crisis Cascade of 1973 V. The Yellow Sea Incident of 12th October.
 An American aircraft carrier, the USS Ranger, was deliberately attacked in international waters by a Korean Tu 22 'Blinder' strike aircraft with anti-ship missiles.
 Both aircraft and missiles were Soviet supplied and Korea was a member of the Bucharest Pact.
 This action made an already dangerous international situation even worse.
 Above: A Korean Tu 22 aircraft.
 Above right: Ranger on fire in the Sea of Japan.
 Right: Damage on Ranger's flight deck after the strike.
 The fire left forty-six men dead and a hundred and fifty-one injured.
 It was the largest loss of life on an American warship since the Second World War.